my-portfolio-sandro-dezerio/api-rest-nodejs-typescript-nodb/README.md

     ```

 <h2> Contact Info: </h2>
-If you want to contact me, ask a question or concerns about my project you can find me on:

-- <a href='https://www.linkedin.com/in/sandro-dezerio/'>Linked In</a>
+If you want to contact me, ask a question or concerns about my project you can find me on <a href='https://www.linkedin.com/in/sandro-dezerio/'>Linked In</a> or send me a <a href='mailto:sdezerio@gmail.com'>mail</a>.
-- Gmail: sdezerio@gmail.com